-Outside Directors are assisted by the Secretariat Department and outside Audit & Supervisory Board Members by the office of Audit & Supervisory Board.
-To deepen their overall knowledge of the Company, opportunities are provided so that information can be provided in a timely and appropriate manner to outside Directors and Audit & Supervisory Board Members.
+Outside Directors are assisted by the Secretariat Department and Outside Audit & Supervisory Board

+Members by the office of Audit & Supervisory Board.
+To deepen their overall knowledge of the Company, opportunities are provided so that information can be provided in a timely and appropriate manner to Outside Directors and Audit & Supervisory Board Members.

-[Those who Resign from President and Representative Director etc.]
+[Status of Those Who Resigned from Representative Director President etc.]